-The aim of positive psychology is to make the individual flourish, we flourish when we find fulfillment in life along with achieving more traditional objectives related to success when we are truly living the -good life (Seligman, 2011).
+Positive psychology aims to make the individual flourish, we flourish when we find fulfillment in life along with achieving more traditional objectives related to success when we are truly living the -good life (Seligman, 2011).
 Flourishing is the product of the pursuit and engagement of an authentic life that brings inner joy and happiness through meeting goals, being connected with life passions, and relishing in accomplishments through the peaks and valleys of life.